syrenly/angular-demo/README.md

-# AngularDemo
+# AngularWTailwind

-👋 Hi, I’m @syrenly and welcome to **angular-demo** repo!
+👋 Hi, I’m @syrenly and welcome to **angular-w-tailwind** repo!

-Here I' m studying Angular 17 and developing sample projects.
-Feel free to read my notes and study with me 🤗. 🚧 This is a work in progress 🚧
+This is a sample app that uses Tailwind and DaisyUI frameworks.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3 and it is currently at version 17.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2, currently updated to version 17.3.1.

-⚗️⚗️⚗️ Unit test in progress...
+⚗️ Unit tests implemented.

 ## Development server